fraterrisus/walkthroughs/dragon-wars/index.md

 - [Sun Magic](magic.md#sun-magic)
 - [Miscellaneous Magic](magic.md#miscellaneous-magic)

 You've probably already noticed that throughout this document, when I refer to spells, I prefix it with the first letter of the school.
-That should make it easier for you to remember who's got what spell, unless you decided two Sun Magicians was a good idea.
+That should make it easier for you to remember who's got what spell, unless you decided having two Sun mages in your party was a good idea.

-Spells don't have any concept of a "level", so as soon as you gain your first rank of the associated skill, you are eligible to learn *all* spells in that school.
+Spells don't have any concept of a "level", so as soon as you gain your first rank of the associated skill, you are eligible to learn every spell in that school.
 (The Miscellaneous school only requires Low Magic.)
 To learn a spell, you simply have to find and `(U)se` a scroll with that spell on it.
 Presuming you have the right magic skill, you have now learned the spell and can cast it whenever you want.

 Of course, there is no random loot in this game and everything is in a predetermined position, so you'll find scrolls when the game decides to give them to you, and not (much) before.
 I've listed the location of every spell scroll in the table so you can get a rough idea of when you'll be able to learn the spell.
 That doesn't include spell grants, like the Druid spells you learn by wrestling Enkidu.
 More details are in the guide for each area.